shane-garnetti/cloudgruntblog/content/posts/AI-Essentials:-A-Simple-Guide-to-Understanding-Basic-AI-Concepts-And-Terminology.md

 3. **Convert Bit Data Type:** Based on the number of parameters from the data, use-case, along with desired inference response speed, adjusting the bit type can optimize memory by increasing or decreasing memory allocation.
 Resulting in improved performance.

-    - Loading a large models can often have 100s of millions even billions of parameters.
+    - Loading large models can often have 100s of millions even billions of parameters.
 To optimize inference performance, you can reduce the standard 32-bit data type per model weight to a 16-bit (you can even go down to 8-bit!) per model weight, increasing throughput of words-per-second and decreasing the memory footprint.
 With memory reduced, inference speed can increase.

     **Use Cases:**

     ***Decreasing Bit Size*** = Best for chatbots, or inference requirements requiring fast almost instantaneous responses

-    **Increasing Bit Size** = Deveoplment environments, inferences in testing stages where response times are slower, but throughput is higher
+    **Increasing Bit Size** = Inferences in testing stages where response times are slower, but throughput is higher

 4. **Split Model Weights Betwen Both Neuron Cores:** Divide the model weights between both Neuron cores allows for Parallelization resulting in speed performance and even weight distribution.